 So, you’ve decided that you want to start a blog, that’s brilliant.
 You have all your ideas, your niche (if you decide to go for one).
 You have a plan for getting your name out there through Facebook, Twitter and Instagram BUT you’re struggling for a name.
 Believe it or not, thinking of a name for your blog is one of the hardest steps to take.
 This will be your brand and your brand needs to tell people who you are, what you talk about and what to expect from you.
 That said, it can also limit you for opportunities, put people off your site and cause a whole load of problems should you need to “re-brand” yourself in the future.
-Here are a few do’s and don’ts when it comes to choosing your blog name.
+If you want some inspiration, you could take a look at different blog name generators to get you started.
+Once you’ve got some inspiration for a blog name here are a few do’s and don’ts when it comes to choosing your blog name.

 Don’t include your child’s name in the blog name, unless you are 100% certain there won’t be another addition to your family.
 The last thing you want to be doing is having to rebrand a couple of years into your blog just because you’ve had another child.

 Don’t include the number of children you have in your blog, see above why.